json-api/json-api/_format/1.1/index.md

   `profile` media type parameter is present.

-If a request's `Accept` header contains an instance of the JSON:API media type, servers **MUST** ignore instances of that media type are modified with a media type parameter other than `ext` or `profile`.
+If a request's `Accept` header contains an instance of the JSON:API media type, servers **MUST** ignore instances of that media type which are modified with a media type parameter other than `ext` or `profile`.
 If all instances of that media type are modified with a media type parameter other than `ext` or `profile`, servers **MUST** respond with a `406 Not Acceptable` status code.
 If every